radupotop/Plentific/Solution.md

 - Is FIFO/LIFO cost valuation needed in MVP, or only later?
 - Do stock adjustments, transfers, and stock takes require approval workflows?

-### Assumptions
+Assumptions:

-- The MVP focuses on accurate quantity tracking, auditability, and fast stock lookup.
+- The MVP focuses on quantity accuracy, auditability, and fast stock lookup.
-- WorkOrders and Locations are owned by existing services.
-This module stores external references and may keep local read-model stubs for display/validation.
+- WorkOrders and Locations remain owned by existing services.
+- This module stores external references and may keep local read-model stubs from SNS events.
-- Stock is held in containers: vans, warehouses, workshops, and future container types such as lockers.
-- Main user roles are Field Operative, Operations Manager, Store Manager, and General Manager/Admin.
-- PostgreSQL is the source of truth.
-RabbitMQ/Celery/SNS are delivery mechanisms, not the authoritative inventory history.
+- PostgreSQL is the source of truth; RabbitMQ/Celery/SNS are delivery mechanisms.
 - Stock cannot go negative by default.
 A SKU-level or system-level tolerance can allow controlled exceptions.

-### Main risks
+Main risks:

-- Offline mobile usage can create conflicts when multiple devices consume the same van stock before syncing.
+- Offline mobile usage can create conflicts when devices sync later.
-- Initial customer data may be incomplete or inaccurate, so day-0 import needs validation and reconciliation.
+- Day-0 stock data may be incomplete or inaccurate.
-- Reporting over the raw ledger can become expensive unless current balances and snapshots are used.
+- Historical reporting over raw ledger tables can degrade OLTP performance.
-- Synchronous validation against WorkOrder/Location services can reduce availability if those services are down.
+- Synchronous validation against external services can reduce stock-service availability.

-## 2. Proposed Architecture
+## 2. Architecture

-I would introduce a dedicated Django/DRF service called `stock-management`.
+Introduce a dedicated Django/DRF service called `stock-management`.

 It owns:

-- Material catalogue/SKUs and quantity rules.
+- SKUs, unit rules, and increment validation.
-- Stock containers: vans, warehouses, workshops, later lockers/bins, plus virtual accounting containers.
+- Real stock containers such as vans, warehouses, workshops, lockers, and bins.
+- Virtual accounting containers used only by the ledger.
-- Immutable stock ledger entries.
+- Immutable stock ledger entries and current stock balances.
-- Current stock balances.
-- Stock takes, adjustments, transfers, receipts, usage, and day-0 imports.
-- Reorder policies and lightweight reorder requests.
+- Stock takes, adjustments, transfers, receipts, work-order usage, day-0 imports, and reorder requests.
 - Optional cost layers for FIFO/LIFO valuation.

-It does not own:

-- WorkOrder lifecycle.
-- Location/property lifecycle.
-- User/operative identity.
-- Vehicle assignment source of truth.
-- Full procurement lifecycle, if that already exists elsewhere.

-External concepts are represented as references:

-- `work_order_ref` for usage.
-- `location_ref` for storage sites.
-- `vehicle_ref` for van containers.
-- `operative_ref` / `user_ref` for audit and access control.

-The service may maintain local stubs such as `known_work_order`, `known_location`, or `vehicle_assignment` from SNS events.
-These are read models, not ownership boundaries.
+It does not own WorkOrder, Location, user identity, vehicle assignment, or full procurement lifecycle.
+Those remain external services referenced by IDs such as `work_order_ref`, `location_ref`, `vehicle_ref`, and `user_ref`.

-## 3. Core Design
+## 3. Core Model

-Inventory mutations are stored in an append-only `StockLedger` using double-entry inventory accounting.
+Inventory changes are represented as an append-only double-entry ledger.

-Every stock-changing action creates ledger records:
+Every stock-changing operation creates a balanced `stock_ledger` entry:

-- `RECEIPT`: goods received into a container.
-- `USAGE`: materials consumed on a work order.
-- `TRANSFER`: stock moved between containers.
+- Receipts balance real stock against `SUPPLIER_SOURCE`.
-- `ADJUSTMENT`: manual correction with a reason.
-- `STOCKTAKE`: discrepancy correction from an audit.
-- `INITIAL_LOAD`: day-0 starting stock.
-- `RETURN`: future return from a job.

-Current physical stock is stored separately in `stock_balance` for fast reads.
-This is a projection of the ledger for real containers only, not a separate source of truth.

-Important invariant:

-> `stock_balance` for real containers must always be derivable from `stock_ledger_line`, and every posted ledger transaction must balance to zero per SKU/unit across real and virtual containers.

-### Real vs virtual stock
+- Work-order usage balances a van against `WORK_ORDER_CONSUMED`.
+- Transfers balance one real container against another real container.
+- Adjustments balance real stock against `ADJUSTMENT_GAIN` or `ADJUSTMENT_LOSS`.
+- Day-0 imports balance real stock against `INITIAL_LOAD_SOURCE`.

-Real stock means physical inventory that can be counted, transferred, reserved, or used by operatives.
-It exists only in real containers such as vans, warehouses, workshops, lockers, and bins.

-Virtual stock is not available inventory.
-It is an accounting representation used only inside the ledger to make each transaction balanced and explain where stock came from or went.
+Real stock is physical inventory that can be counted, transferred, reserved, or used by operatives.
+Virtual stock is not available inventory; it only explains where stock came from or went in the ledger.

-Virtual containers should never be assignable to operatives, selected as transfer destinations in normal UI, or included in operational on-hand totals.

-Virtual containers include:

-- `SUPPLIER_SOURCE`: balances receipts into stock.
-- `WORK_ORDER_CONSUMED`: sink for materials consumed on work orders.
-- `ADJUSTMENT_GAIN`: source for found stock or positive corrections.
-- `ADJUSTMENT_LOSS`: sink for damaged, lost, or written-off stock.
-- `INITIAL_LOAD_SOURCE`: balances day-0 starting stock.
+Important invariants:

-- `RETURNED_FROM_WORK_ORDER`: source for future returns.
+- `stock_balance` exists only for real containers.

-Operational stock views include only real containers.
-Audit and reporting views may include both real and virtual containers.

-## 4. Data Model
+- `stock_balance` must be derivable from `stock_ledger_line`.
+- Every posted ledger transaction must balance to zero per SKU/unit across real and virtual containers.
+- Posted ledger entries are immutable; corrections are new movements.

-The detailed ERD, field-level descriptions, constraints, indexes, and ledger/balance trade-offs are kept in `data-model.md`.
+Full ERD, fields, constraints, indexes, and ledger/balance trade-offs are in `data-model.md`.

-The core model is:

-- `sku`: material catalogue item and unit/increment rules.
-- `stock_container`: real or virtual stock location.
-- `stock_balance`: read-optimized physical stock projection for real containers only.
-- `stock_ledger` and `stock_ledger_line`: immutable double-entry source of truth.
-- Supporting workflow tables for idempotency, stock takes, import jobs, reorders, outbox events, and optional cost layers.

-The important trade-off is hybrid storage: the ledger is the source of truth, balances provide fast current reads, and snapshots/read replicas support historical reporting.

-## 5. API Design
+## 4. API Design

-The detailed endpoint catalogue is kept in `endpoints.md`.

 The API is REST-oriented around main resources while keeping typed transaction resources for business clarity.
+Full endpoint details are in `endpoints.md`.

 High-level resource groups:

 - Catalogue and containers: `/skus`, `/stock-containers`.
 - Physical stock views: `/stock-balances`, `/stock-containers/{id}/balances`, `/skus/{id}/balances`.
 - Ledger and typed transactions: `/stock-ledger-entries`, `/stock-usage-records`, `/stock-receipts`, `/stock-transfers`, `/stock-adjustments`.
-- Operational workflows: `/stock-takes`, `/import-jobs`, `/reorder-policies`, `/reorder-requests`.
+- Workflows: `/stock-takes`, `/import-jobs`, `/reorder-policies`, `/reorder-requests`.

-Important API rules:
+API rules:

-- All mutating endpoints require authorization, permission checks, and an `Idempotency-Key` header.
+- All mutating endpoints require authorization, permission checks, and an `Idempotency-Key`.
-- Mutating endpoints return a UUID handle: either the created resource ID for synchronous writes or `command_id` for queued writes.
+- Mutating endpoints return a UUID handle.
-- `stock_balance` is read-only through the API; clients never directly create or update balances.
+- `stock_balance` is read-only through the API.
-- Typed transaction resources create immutable balanced `stock_ledger` entries.
 - Operational APIs expose only real containers and physical stock.
-Audit/admin ledger APIs may expose virtual containers.
+- Audit/admin ledger APIs may expose virtual containers.
-- Lifecycle changes such as posting a stock take or approving/applying an import are represented as `PATCH` status transitions, not action endpoints.
+- Lifecycle changes use `PATCH` status transitions, not action endpoints.
-- Business conflicts return `409`, for example insufficient stock, stale stock take, invalid lifecycle transition, or idempotency conflict.
+- Business conflicts return `409`.

+An optional global ordered queue variant is described in `queue.md`.
+In that model, mutating endpoints return `202 Accepted` with a UUID `command_id`; the command worker posts ledger entries in sequence.

-## 6. Day-0 Population
+## 5. Day-0 Population

 Day-0 population is mandatory because customers already have stock in vans and sites.